Best Grammar Practices for Technical Writing: That vs. Which

-Even the best writers make mistakes when it comes to using “that” or “which” in a sentence.
+Even the best technical writers make mistakes when it comes to using “that” or “which” in a sentence.
 While both are relative pronouns, used to introduce clauses and help avoid overly choppy writing, they’re not interchangeable.
 (Well, unless you’re writing in British English.)
 So what’s the story with “that” and “which,” and when and how do you use them correctly?

 Just like adverbs and adjectives, relative pronouns modify words.
 Unlike adverbs and adjectives, however, they typically modify an entire clause, rather than a single word.
 Whether you use “that” or “which” depends on the nature of the clause you’re modifying.